 It's not a good idea to go out at night by yourself in Colombia.
 It's best to have a buddy or some friends to watch your back.

 If you are with someone you think may have been drugged, it's important to get him or her medical attention as soon as possible.
 But don't go running off to find an ambulance and leave your friend in the hands of the criminals.

 Stories of bizarre and ingenious ways borrachero has been administered are also common in Colombia.
 There are tales of it being mixed into chocolates, laced through pamphlets and dispersed into the air as a powder.
-There's even accounts of women rubbing men's faces into their scopolamine-smeared breasts.
+There are even accounts of women rubbing men's faces into their scopolamine-smeared breasts.

-The drug can be taken swallowed, inhaled, injected, smoked or absorbed through the skin, so there's a little bit of truth to the rumours.
+The drug can be taken swallowed, inhaled, injected, smoked or absorbed through the skin, so there's a little bit of truth to the rumors.

 You need to be incredibly careful about leaving your drinks unattended.
 And never accept food, drinks or cigarettes from strangers.
 If you didn't buy it yourself, don't touch it.
 Once you've bought it, don't let it go.

 The story of the scopolamine sirens is actually plausible, assuming they dusted their cleavage with borrachero powder, so beware of debilitating bosoms.

 However, the idea of people being laid out after accepting borrachero-laced business cards or pamphlets is a bit far-fetched, although founded in fact.
 The story is obviously based on scopolamine treatment for motion sickness, which comes in a patch and is absorbed through the skin.
 But these patches release a minuscule amount of the substance over a very long time, not in one quick hit.

 The more likely version of this story involves someone holding up a map or menu dusted with borrachero and blowing the powder in your face.
 Obviously, this isn't the most covert of techniques but it could theoretically work.